XaloraAI/Xalora-agent-framework/README.md

 4. Push to the branch
 5. Create a Pull Request

-For Heurist Mesh agents or to learn about contributing specialized community agents, please refer to the [Mesh README](./mesh/README.md)
+For XaloraMesh agents or to learn about contributing specialized community agents, please refer to the [Mesh README](./mesh/README.md)

 ## Support

 For support, please open an issue in the GitHub repository or contact the maintainers.
-Join the Heurist Ecosystem Builder telegram https://t.me/heuristsupport
+Join the XaloraEcosystem Builder telegram https://t.me/heuristsupport

 ## Star History